Student entry procedure

-- Attend an interview with a Careers Advisor;
+- Participate in an interview with a Careers Advisor;

 - Demonstrate to ACBC that they are academically suited to their course of choice;

-- Attend an interview with a Careers Advisor
+- Participate in an interview with a Careers Advisor

-When making an enquiry to ACBC, applicants are required to attend an interview with a professional Careers Advisor at an ACBC campus.
-At this interview, the Careers Advisor will discuss their interests, career goals, academic achievements and work experiences.
+When making an enquiry to ACBC, applicants are required to participate in an interview with a professional Careers Advisor at the ACBC campus or online if the applicant is applying for online study.
+During this interview, the Careers Advisor will discuss their interests, career goals, academic achievements and work experiences.
 The aim of this interview is to provide applicants with a broad range of information to assist them to select a course, and to explain details of courses and career and further study pathways.

-- Demonstrate to ACBC that they are academically suited to their course of choice
+- Demonstrate to ACBC that applicants are academically suited to their course of choice

-- ACBC reasonably believes the student is academically suited
+- The RTO reasonably believes the student is academically suited

-- the applicant satisfies any entry requirements for the course set by ACBC
+- the applicant satisfies any entry requirements for the course set by the RTO

 - the applicant must also satisfy one of the following requirements: